 Childhood trauma comes in many forms—from abuse and neglect, to domestic violence, to medical trauma from serious illness.
-Clinicians in the Duke Child and Family Trauma Program hold leadership roles in external organizations—most notably The Center for Child & Family Health in Durham, NC—that are dedicated to treating childhood trauma, offer an array of evidence-based treatments, collaborate with state and local agencies, and educate providers on how to bring this type of much-needed mental health care to their communities.
+Clinicians in the Duke Child and Family Trauma Program hold leadership roles in external organizations—most notably The Center for Child & Family Health in Durham, NC—that are dedicated to treating childhood trauma, offering an array of evidence-based treatments, collaborating with state and local agencies, and educating providers on how to bring this type of much-needed mental health care to their communities.

 Lisa Amaya-Jackson, MD, MPH, a Duke child psychiatrist, co-directs training at the North Carolina Child Treatment Program and serves as deputy director of the UCLA – Duke National Center for Child Traumatic Stress (which coordinates the National Child Traumatic Stress Network).

 Q: What types of trauma commonly affect children?

 Amaya-Jackson: Children are exposed to an array of traumas and adversities.
 Traumas involve a sense of danger and life threats that invoke physical and emotional feelings of terror and powerlessness, and overwhelm a child’s capacity to cope.
 They include various forms of abuse and neglect, bereavement, domestic and community violence, natural disasters, mass shootings, war refugee experiences, serious medical issues, and other traumatic events.

 Q: What are some of the assessments and treatments provided by the Duke Child and Family Trauma Program?